C45p4r/auto-gaming/README.md

 - v1.0.0 is a beta.
 Expect to run primarily on Windows emulator (Google Play Games Beta) and report issues.
 - New safety rules: block external links/programs; block selling/removing heroes or equipment.
-- Stuck recovery: when the agent stalls, it re-evaluates OCR and performs lightweight web search to enrich memory and propose next steps.
+- Stuck recovery: when the agent stalls, it re-evaluates OCR and prefers exploration; it may perform a lightweight web search to enrich memory only when helpful.
+  - Web search is gated: requires meaningful OCR lines, is rate-limited (≥60s cooldown), and deduplicated per OCR fingerprint for 15 minutes to avoid repeating the same query.
+  - After a search on a given OCR fingerprint, the policy increases exploration bias to reinforce learning rather than repeatedly looking up answers.

 ### Stretch goals (post‑1.0)